-I was lucky enough to be given a petrol lawnmower last year which although well used was still running fine, but the only downside was a large rusty hole in the bodywork.
+I was lucky enough to be given a petrol lawnmower last year which although well used was still running fine, but the only downside was a large rusty hole in the bodywork, also known as the deck.
 I was lazy and untreated this hole has got bigger and bigger and in the end did effect the performance of the mower.

 The issue is that the grass ended up not getting sucked into the bag but instead followed the path of least resistance and spewed out of the side!

-As you can see it was a pretty big hole!
+As you can see it was a pretty big hole in the mower deck!

 Tools for the job